Mitchell Taylor

 ABOUT ME

 I am a Hermann-Weyl instructor as well an ETH fellow at ETH Zurich.
 Before this, I completed my PhD at UC Berkeley working under the supervision of Daniel Tataru.
-My main areas of expertise include dispersive and fluid equations, functional analysis, order structures, and phase retrieval.
-In PDE, I have worked on nonlinear Schrödinger equations, free boundary Euler equations, and magnetohydrodynamics.
+My main areas of expertise include dispersive and fluid equations, functional analysis, order structures, spectral theory and phase retrieval.
+In PDE, I have worked on nonlinear Schrödinger equations, free boundary Euler equations, magnetohydrodynamics and the hot spots conjecture.
 In functional analysis, I began by studying the various connections between minimal topologies, unbounded topologies, uo-convergence and universal completions.
-More recently, I have focused on metric properties of function spaces, e.g., free Banach lattices, positive bases, and subspace structure.
-Finally, I have done some work in approximation theory and signal processing; more specifically, on stable phase retrieval, frame theory, and greedy algorithms.
+More recently, I have focused on metric properties of function spaces, e.g., free Banach lattices, positive bases, subspace structure, maximal inequalities and connections to harmonic analysis and descriptive set theory.
+Finally, I have made several contributions to approximation theory and signal processing; more specifically, on stable phase retrieval, frame theory, saturation recovery, unlimited sampling and greedy algorithms.

 PAPERS & PUBLISHED WORKS